Yandex Cloud

 1. In the management console, open the folder with the cluster.

-2. Select Managed Service for PostgreSQL.
+2. Go to Managed Service for PostgreSQL.

 3. In the left-hand panel, select Clusters.

-5. Go to the Operations panel for the selected cluster.
+5. Navigate to the Operations panel for the cluster you selected.

-You will see a list of operations with the selected cluster.
+You will see the list of operations with this cluster.

-If you do not have the Yandex Cloud CLI yet, install and initialize it.
+If you do not have the Yandex Cloud CLI installed yet, install and initialize it.

-The folder specified when creating the CLI profile is used by default.
+By default, the CLI uses the folder specified when creating the profile.
 To change the default folder, use the yc config set folder-id <folder_ID> command.
-You can specify a different folder using the --folder-name or --folder-id parameter.
+You can also set a different folder for any specific command using the --folder-name or --folder-id parameter.

 To get a list of operations for a Managed Service for PostgreSQL cluster, run this command: